-EXHIBIT EVILLET DECERTATION NUMBER EXHIBIT DESCRIPTION ••••• 1.1 Form of U.S. Purchase Agreement among the Company, the Selling Stockholders and the U.S. Underwriters 1.2 Form of International Purchase Agreement among the Company, the Selling Stockholders and the International Underwriters 5.1 Opinion of Jeffery A. Smisek, Esq., General Counsel of Continental, with respect to the validity of the Class B common stock 10.1 Amendment to Stockholders' Agreement dated April 19, 1996 among the Company, Air Partners and Air Canada 10.2 Amended and Restated Registration Rights Agreement dated April 19, 1996 among the Company, Air Partners and Air Canada 23.1 Consent of Ernst & Young LLP 23.2 Consent of Jeffery A. Smisek, Esq. (included in his opinion filed as Exhibit $5.1)^{}$ 24.1 Powers of Attorney
+EXHIBIT NUMBER EXHIBIT DESCRIPTION NONDEK EXHIBIT DESCRIPTION 1.1 Form of U.S. Purchase Agreement among the Company, the Selling Stockholders and the U.S. Underwriters 1.2 Form of International Purchase Agreement among the Company, the Selling Stockholders and the International Underwriters 5.1 Opinion of Jeffery A. Smisek, Esq., General Counsel of Continental, with respect to the validity of the Class B common stock 10.1 Amendment to Stockholders' Agreement dated April 19, 1996 among the Company, Air Partners and Air Canada 10.2 Amendment to Registration Rights Agreement dated April 19, 1996 among the Company, Air Partners and Air Canada 23.1 Consent of Ernst & Young LLP 23.2 Consent of Jeffery A. Smisek, Esq. (included in his opinion filed as Exhibit 5.1) 24.1 Powers of Attorney